Strong, Temperature-Dependent Spin-Orbit Torques in Heavy Fermion YbAl$_3$

 To measure the spin-orbit torque generation in these compounds, we fabricated heterostructures in which epitaxial layers of ferromagnetic Fe were grown on single crystal epitaxial layers of YbAl$_{3}$ or LuAl$_3$.
-The growth was performed by molecular-beam epitaxy on MgO substrates as described in Methods and in ref.~\cite{Chatterjee2016}.
+The growth was performed by molecular-beam epitaxy on MgO substrates as described in section I in the supplementary information and in ref.~\cite{Chatterjee2016}.
 To obtain high quality heterostructures, atomic layers of YbAl$_{3}$ were first deposited on buffer layers containing 1.8 nm thick Al and 5 nm thick LuAl$_3$ atomic layers.
-The samples analyzed in this paper for spin-torque measurements contained 1.8 nm Al, 5 nm LuAl$_{3}$ (6.7, 15, 18) nm YbAl$_{3}$ and 6 nm Fe, while the control samples consisted of 1.8 nm Al, 15 nm LuAl$_{3}$ and 6 nm Fe.
-All samples were capped with 3 nm of Al, which oxidizes to form a protective layer of AlO$_x$ upon exposure to atmosphere.
-The temperature-dependent resistivities of the YbAl$_{3}$, LuAl$_{3}$ + Al and Fe atomic layers, extracted from the full heterostructures (Supplementary Information), are shown in Fig.~1a.
-For spin-torque measurements, the films were patterned using optical lithography and ion milling into simple wires 6-60 $\mu$m wide and 40-80 $\mu$m long, and then Ti/Pt electrical contacts were deposited.
-(The device geometry is shown in Fig.~2a.)
+Samples for ARPES were measured \textit{in situ} after deposition of 20 nm YbAl$_3$ or 30 nm LuAl$_3$.
+The samples analyzed for spin-torque measurements contained 1.8 nm Al, 5 nm LuAl$_{3}$, (6.7, 15, 18) nm YbAl$_{3}$, and 6 nm Fe, while the control samples consisted of 1.8 nm Al, 15 nm LuAl$_{3}$, and 6 nm Fe.
+The spin-torque samples were capped with 3 nm of Al, which oxidizes to form a protective layer of AlO$_x$ upon exposure to atmosphere.
+The temperature-dependent resistivities of the YbAl$_{3}$, LuAl$_{3}$ + Al, and Fe layers, extracted from the full heterostructures (Supplementary Information), are shown in Fig.~1A.
+For spin-torque measurements, the films were patterned using optical lithography and ion milling, and then Ti/Pt electrical contacts were deposited.
+The samples used for spin-torque ferromagnetic resonance were 6-60 $\mu$m wide and 40-80 $\mu$m long, and the samples for magneto-optical Kerr effect measurements were 50 $\mu$m wide by 60 $\mu$m long.
+The device geometries are shown in Fig.~2(a) and Fig.~3(a), respectively.

-We performed quantitative measurements of the spin-orbit torques generated by YbAl$_{3}$ and LuAl$_3$ by detecting the deflection of the magnetization of the Fe layer in response to charge currents applied in the plane of the heterostructure.
+We measured the spin-orbit torques generated by YbAl$_{3}$ and LuAl$_3$ by detecting the deflection of magnetization of the Fe layer in response to charge currents applied in the plane of the heterostructure.
 We read out this deflection in two independent ways: electrically via the spin-torque ferromagnetic resonance (ST-FMR) technique \cite{Mellnik2014, Liu2011} and optically using the magneto-optical Kerr effect (MOKE) \cite{fan2014quantifying}.
 We performed ST-FMR on samples with all three thicknesses of YbAl$_3$, observing quantitatively similar behavior.